beatass/Crimes-analysis/README.md

 The answer to question **"What types of crimes are most common?"** is positive and is easily readable from the distribution of the crimes (the graph illustrating 5 of the most commonly committed crimes).
 In this graph one can see that the most committed crimes are: **Motor Vehicle Accident Response, Larceny, Medical Assistance Group and Investigate Person**.

 The answer of **"In which area most crimes are committed?"** may be embraced by the distribution of the crimes committed in **districs**.
 It is clear to see that there are districts with the highest crime rates (the highest number of crimes) i.e. **B2, C11 and D4**.
-In other words the most crime is committed in the **city center**.
+In other words the most crimes are committed in the **city center**.
 The same thing is easy readable from the **longitude and latitude graphs** divided by particular districts.

 And finnaly there is difficult to answer the question **Which areas of the city have evolved over this time span?** since data were uncompleted i.e. there are missing ones for the first 5 months in 2015 and for the last three months in 2018.